journeyhorizon/coding-convention-and-guidelines/README.md

 This is the coding convention for Journey Horizon developers.
 Please read it kindly and carefully.

-## Variable Names & naming convention
+## Variable names & naming convention

 - We use *camelCase* for identifier names (variables and functions)